Research directions

 Logistics:

-• The Danish visa process for non-EU citizens usually takes about 3 months (after you receive and accept the offer).
+• Non-EU candidates will need to receive a visa before the start of the studies, which usually takes about 3 months (after you receive and accept the offer).

 Thesis and project supervision at ITU